Frequently asked questions about earnings data from the Current Population Survey (CPS)

 The BLS measure of women's earnings as a percentage of men's is based on the

-The usual weekly earnings data from BLS reflect earnings before taxes and other deductions and include overtime pay, commission, or tips usually received.
+The usual weekly earnings data from BLS reflect earnings before taxes and other deductions and include overtime pay, commissions, or tips usually received.

 The weekly earnings estimates are developed from questions asked of one-fourth of the CPS sample each month.